ryandw11/PortfolioCMS/README.md

 ```
 node index.js
 ```
-Your server is now running on the port you specified in the `environments.json` file.
+Your server is now running on the port you specified in the `environments.json` file. *(Currently only runs on port 8080)*

 # Licenses
-This project uses many libraries to accomplish its goals.
-The following libraries are included in the source code for easier installation and development:
+This project uses many libraries to accomplish its goals. **These libraries are no longer included in the source as of 1.0.0-BETA-RC1**
 - [Bootstrap is licensed under MIT](https://github.com/twbs/bootstrap/blob/main/LICENSE)
 - [Feather is licensed under MIT](https://github.com/feathericons/feather/blob/master/LICENSE)
 - [The Monaco Editor is licensed under MIT](https://github.com/microsoft/monaco-editor/blob/master/LICENSE.md)